Hi, welcome to REEL STEEL.

 Co-Founder / Editor

-Josh has an Undergraduate degree in Film Studies and English Literature from Sheffield Hallam University and is currently the Cinema Manager at The Northern Light Cinema in Wirksworth, Derbyshire.
-He loves talking and writing about films and also watching anything starring Keanu Reeves.
+Josh has an Undergraduate degree in Film Studies and English Literature from Sheffield Hallam University – he loves talking and writing about films, and also watching anything starring Keanu Reeves.

 Favourite films: The Warriors, Primer, The Look of Silence, Upstream Color, The Good The Bad and The Ugly, MoneyBall, Ain’t Them Bodies Saints, Rushmore, John Wick, Juno, Beasts of the Southern Wild, Bill and Ted’s Bogus Journey, Au Revoir les Enfants, Let The Right One In, Star Wars: Return of the Jedi, The Darjeeling Limited, Moonlight, Animal Kingdom, The Matrix and The Assassination of Jesse James by the Coward Robert Ford.